Platform-OS/platformos-documentation/marketplace_builder/pages/doc-templates/template_quickstart.md

 ---
+metadata:
   title: [Title of the quickstart guide, recommended format: VERBing the/a(n)/Your NOUN, title-case]
 permalink: [link, e.g. /getting-started/quickstart-guide]
 ---